feral-dot-io/protoc-gen-elmer/README.md

 - Twirp client options (URL prefix, auth, etc)

 Smaller steps:
-- any TODO comments
 - lazy handling on recursive structures?
-- elm_package= in comments?
+- Trailing comments to specify underlying Elm type? // [elmType=double]
+    - Should work for uint64 -> float
+    - and if we want to bypass our well known types to use erk/proto's
 - add Makefile to examples/e2e
--
 - review name collisions.
 Move all of our fns to a prefix?
 - codegen gives warnings on some code:
     - gen_codec: messages with one field while the rest are optional generates a warning "consider using cons instead"
     - gen_twirp: has unused imports
 - comments:
-    - Large codegen files are harder to generate.
-Perhaps create a comment documenting all structures?
+    - Large codegen files are hard to navigate.
+Perhaps create a module level comment documenting all structures?
     - Go code needs more
 - structure:
     - enums need a mapper to / from string